-Signaling is needed to allow the receiver to determine that an RTP stream is a redundant copy of another, rather than a separate stream that needs to be rendered in parallel.
-There are two parts to this: an SDP extension is needed in the offer/answer exchange to negotiate support for temporal redundancy; and signalling is needed to indicate which stream is the duplicate (the latter can be done in-band using an RTCP extension, or out-of-band by signalling the SSRCs used by the duplicate streams in SDP).
+Signaling is needed to allow the receiver to determine that an RTP stream is a duplicate of another, rather than a separate stream that needs to be rendered in parallel.
+There are two parts to this: an SDP extension is needed in the offer/answer exchange to negotiate support for temporal redundancy; and signaling is needed to indicate which stream is the duplicate (the latter can be done in-band using an RTCP extension, or out-of-band in the SDP description).

-We require out-of-band signalling for both features.
-The required

-SDP attribute to signal duplication in the SDP offer/answer exchange ('duplication-delay') is defined in [I-D.begen-mmusic-temporal-interleaving].
-The required SDP grouping semantics are defined in [I-D.begen-mmusic-redundancy-grouping].
+We require out-of-band signaling for both features.
+The required SDP attribute to signal duplication in the SDP offer/answer exchange ('duplication-delay') is defined in [I-D.ietf-mmusic-delayed-duplication].
+The required SDP grouping semantics are defined in [I-D.ietf-mmusic-duplication-grouping].

-In the following SDP example, a video stream is duplicated, and the main and redundant streams are transmitted in two separate SSRCs (1000 and 1010):
+In the following SDP example, a video stream is duplicated, and the main and duplicate streams are transmitted in two separate SSRCs (1000 and 1010):

-'''

-v=0

-o=ali 1122334455 1122334466 IN IP4 dup.example.com

-s=Delayed Duplication

-t = 0 \ 0

-m=video 30000 RTP/AVP 100

-c=IN IP4 233.252.0.1/127

-a=source-filter:incl IN IP4 233.252.0.1 198.51.100.1

-a=rtpmap:100 MP2T/90000

-a=ssrc:1000 cname:ch1@example.com

-a=ssrc:1010 cname:ch1@example.com

-a=ssrc-group:DUP 1000 1010

-a=duplication-delay:100

-a=mid:Group1

-'''
+v=0o=ali 1122334455 1122334466 IN IP4 dup.example.com s=Delayed Duplication t = 0 0m=video 30000 RTP/AVP 100 c=IN IP4 233.252.0.1/127 a=source-filter:incl IN IP4 233.252.0.1 198.51.100.1 a=rtpmap:100 MP2T/90000 a=ssrc:1000 cname:ch1a@example.com a=ssrc:1010 cname:ch1a@example.com a=ssrc-group:DUP 1000 1010 a=duplication-delay:50 a=mid:Ch1

-It is RECOMMENDED that the SSRC listed first in the "a=ssrc-group:" line is sent first, with the other RTP SSRC being the time-delayed duplicate.
-This is not critical, however, and receivers should size their playout buffers based on the "a=duplication-delay:" attribute, and play the stream that arrives first in preference, with the other stream acting as a repair stream, irrespective of the order in which they are signalled.
+As specified in Section 3.2 of [I-D.ietf-mmusic-duplication-grouping], it is advisable that the SSRC listed first in the "a=ssrc-group:" line (i.e., SSRC of 1000) is sent first, with the other SSRC (i.e., SSRC of 1010) being the timedelayed duplicate.
+This is not critical, however, and a receiving host should size its playout buffer based on the 'duplication-delay' attribute, and play the stream that arrives first in preference, with the other stream acting as a repair stream, irrespective of the order in which they are signaled.